FrissBee/typewriter-text/README.md

   The `intervalTime` key can be used to determine the `interval-time` attribute for each individual letter in milliseconds.
 If the string is empty, the interval time is not changed.

   **See examples 8 and 9.**

+- `is-cursor`

+  If the attribute is set, the cursor is displayed.

+  A value does not have to be specified.

+- `style-cursor`

+  This attribute is for styling the cursor.
+The value is CSS, e.g: `style-cursor="width: 3px; background: rgb(17, 119, 150); border-radius: 2px;"`

+  This gives you complete control over the design of the cursor.

+  To change the speed at which the cursor flashes, enter the CSS value `animation: blink 700ms infinite;` with the corresponding milliseconds.

+- `is-reverse`

+  If the attribute is set, the text is removed letter by letter after it has been displayed.

+  **The attribute `is-endless` must also be set for this.**

+  A value does not have to be specified.

+  **See examples 13 - 15.**

 ## Functions